qmk/qmk_firmware/docs/squeezing_avr.md

 ```c
 #define NO_ACTION_ONESHOT
 ```
-The same with tapping keys (mod-tap, layer-tap, etc.):
+The same with tapping keys (Mod-Tap, Layer-Tap, etc.):
 ```c
 #define NO_ACTION_TAPPING
 ```